Oil in the Congo Basin: A Carbon Sink Under the Hammer

 The Congo Rainforest Under the Hammer

-In July 2022, the DRC government put licenses for 30 oil and gas blocks all across the country up for sale.14841 At least 13 of the 30 blocks overlap with protected areas like the Virunga and Upemba National Parks.14845 According to Didier Budimbu, DRC Minister of Hydrocarbons, TotalEnergies and ExxonMobil were interested in the oil licenses.14849 Later, both companies said they would not participate in the auction.14851 It is not clear whether they will keep their promise.
-The auction of the oil blocks in the Congo Basin should have ended in January 2023, but the DRC Minister of Hydrocarbons extended the deadline to various dates between April and October 2023.14853
+sale.14841 At least 13 of the 30 blocks overlap with protected areas like the Virunga and Upemba National Parks.14845 According to Didier Budimbu, DRC Minister of Hydrocarbons, TotalEnergies and ExxonMobil were interested in the oil licenses.14849 Later, both companies claimed they would not participate in the

-The DRC’s oil auction is opening the doors for fossil fuel companies to invade the rainforest of the Congo Basin, which stretches from the African Great Lakes in the east to the Gulf of Guinea in the west.
+The DRC’s oil auction opened the doors for fossil fuel companies to invade the rainforest in the Congo Basin, which stretches from the African Great Lakes in the east to the Gulf of Guinea in the west.
 It straddles six countries.14855 The largest part of the Basin lies in the Democratic Republic of the Congo.
 Through the Basin flows the world's deepest river, the Congo River.
 Along its banks lie savannahs, swamps, peatlands and old-growth forests.
 It is the only river in the world to cross the equator twice.

 Drilling in the World’s Carbon Storehouse